 National Air and Space Museum

 There’s no doubt that the National Air and Space Museum is one of the best Washington DC museums.
 Its collection of aviation and space artifacts is most impressive.
-Starting with the lunar module itself, displayed as you walk into the main entrance hall.
-When you look up, you’ll see the Spirit of St. Louis, the first aircraft to cross the Atlantic.
+One of its best displays is the lunar module itself, located on the lobby of the main entrance hall.
+From there, you can look up and see the Spirit of St. Louis, the first aircraft to cross the Atlantic.
 On the upper level, one of the planes Amelia Earhart herself flew hangs on display.
 It’s impossible to see everything in one visit but don’t be surprised to find yourself easily spending 3-4 hours when roaming its exhibit halls.
 If time permits, make sure you visit its cousin location near Washington Dulles airport, the Steven F. Udvar-Hazy.

 National Museum of African American History and Culture

 The newest Smithsonian at the National Mall rightly takes its place as one of the best Washington DC museums not only because of its well-curated exhibits and displays, but also because of its unique building architecture.
-Spend some time in the National Museum of African American History and Culture.
-Here you can take a step down (literally) and learn how slavery came into the New World and how it’s intertwined in American history.
+At the National Museum of African American History and Culture, you can take a step down (literally) and learn how slavery came into the New World and how it’s intertwined in American history.
 See remnants of places from the South where segregation was prevalent just 60 years ago.
-You can also read about the stories of bravery by the abolitionists who led the fight for equal rights for blacks.
+You can also read about the stories of bravery by the abolitionists who led the fight for equal rights for African Americans.
 On the culture side, take a peek at the music exhibits and see for yourself how African Americans influenced every genre.